dom96/nimkernel/readme.markdown

 # nimkernel

-This is a small 32bit (i586) written using the Nimrod programming language.
+This is a small 32bit (i586) kernel written using the Nimrod programming language.

 I have been wanting to do this for a while but it wasn't until people in the #nimrod IRC channel inquired about Nimrod OS dev and the